cy33hc/ps5-ezremote-client/README.md

  - Can install pkg from the PS4 /data folder and subfolders, /mnt/usb folder and subfolders
  - Can install pkg from all the support HTTP Servers (Apache/Microsoft IIS/Ngnix/Serve/RClone/GitHub)
  - Can install pkg from WebDAV/NFS/SMB/SFTP/FTP Servers
- - Can install pkg inside ZIP files from and of the above Remote Servers
+ - Can install pkg inside ZIP files from any of the above Remote Servers

 ### Package installation modes
   RPI - means (R)emote (P)ackage (I)Install <br/>